armory/docs/content/en/borealis/tutorial/deploy-demo-app.md

 ## Troubleshooting

+@TODO need to add where to look when a deployment fails - logs??

 ### Deployment times out

 Because Borealis deploys to 100% of nodes on initial deployment, you may run out of space.
 Increasing the number of nodes should solve the issue.